-In terms of health, our opinion is that cloth diapering is the better alternative for baby.
-Though parents who cloth diaper may need to change baby more often in general than those using disposables, this is not a bad thing for baby.
+Regardinghealth, our opinion is that cloth diapering is the better alternative for baby.
+Though parents who cloth diaper may need to change baby more often in general than those using disposables, this is not a bad thing for the baby.
 But why more diaper changes, you ask?
 Because all disposables on the market today contain a secret petrochemical ingredient called Super Absorbent Polymer (SAP).
-This synthetic, petroleum-based product is the secret sauce that magically soaks up urine like a wet sponge and literally locks it into the diaper, away from baby.
-Though largely deemed non-toxic and harmless to baby, it is not natural by any means and as we note in our article, What is Inside those Disposable Diapers, we are left with some anxiety about this petrochemical being next to baby's skin 24x7 for the first several years of their life.
+This synthetic, petroleum-based product is the secret sauce that magically soaks up urine like a wet sponge and locks it into the diaper, away from the baby.
+Though primarily deemed non-toxic and harmless to a baby, it is not natural, and as we note in our article, What is Inside those Disposable Diapers, we have some anxiety about this petrochemical being next to baby's skin 24x7 for the first several years of their life.

-Not surprisingly, as a category, cloth scored better in eco-health than every disposable in our 2014 test with the exception of Bambo Nature, which earned a score on par with cloth competitors and won our Top Pick Award for Best Green Disposable Diaper as well.
+Not surprisingly, as a category, cloth scored better in eco-health than every disposable in our 2014 test except for Bambo Nature, which earned a score on par with cloth competitors and won our Top Pick Award for Best Green Disposable Diaper as well.

-In scoring cloth systems on Eco-Health, we dissected the make-up of each diaper from the cover to its waterproofing to the absorbent inserts.
-Basically, we scored those diapers that were composed largely of natural fibers like cotton, hemp, and bamboo over those that were synthetic-based with fabrics like polyester and microfiber.
+In scoring cloth systems on Eco-Health, we dissected the make-up of each diaper from the cover to waterproofing to the absorbent inserts.
+We scored diapers composed mainly of natural fibers like cotton, hemp, and bamboo over those that are synthetic-based with fabrics like polyester and microfiber.
 We also scored diapers that used TPU lamination over PUL lamination higher.
-We were also interested in how these materials measured up against one another in ability to keep baby dry; diapers with both good absorbency and good wicking, scored higher.
+We were interested in how these materials measured up against one another in an ability to keep baby dry; diapers with both good absorbency and good wicking scored higher.

-There was a three-way tie for best performance on eco-health in our review, with GroVia Hybrid, Bummis Super Brite Wrap, and BabyKicks Premium Pocket all earning 9 of 10 scores.
-But, of the three, the GroVia stands out for also performing extremely well on every other metric, and most significantly on absorbency where many of the most green cloth systems failed to deliver.
+There is a three-way tie for best performance on eco-health in our review, with GroVia Hybrid, Bummis Super Brite Wrap, and BabyKicks Premium Pocket all earning 9 of 10.
+But, of the three, the GroVia stands out for also performing exceptionally well on every other metric, and most significantly on absorbency where many of the greenest cloth systems failed to deliver.
 We awarded the GroVia Hybrid our Top Pick for Best Green Diaper.